 ARTICLE 3 – THE OFFERS

-Many offers are proposed to the Client (the “Offer(s)”), which are monthly or yearly, renewable automatically, without any particular limitations, as indicated on the following link : http://www.limber.io.
+Many offers are proposed to the Client (the “Offer(s)”), which are monthly or yearly, renewable automatically, without any particular limitations.

 It shall be stated that the Client who has subscribed to an offer free of charge remains still subject to all the provisions of the present Contract.
 Therefore, it may be held liable in particular if this latter has caused any damage to Limber.

-In the event that the Client wants to terminate the contract, the latter shall notify to the registered office of the Service Provider its intention by registered letter with acknowledgment of receipt at least one month before the date of expiry of the initial period, date of the post office stamp will be considered proof or send an e-mail to the following address: firstname.lastname@example.org it being specified that this mail may be invoked only after this latter has confirmed receipt of the registered letter.
+In the event that the Client wants to terminate the contract, the latter shall notify to the registered office of the Service Provider its intention by registered letter with acknowledgment of receipt at least one month before the date of expiry of the initial period, date of the post office stamp will be considered proof and send an e-mail to [email protected], it being specified that this mail may be invoked only after this latter has confirmed receipt of the registered letter.